10 Cyber Security Tips for Business Travelers

 While I was on the Las Vegas Strip two years ago, one of my travel companion’s credit card was stolen.
 She didn’t know anything was wrong until her bank called her while we were walking down the Las Vegas strip.
 We were in Las Vegas, but there had been a charge in Reno, Nevada, then another in Maryland just a few hours later.
 She still had the card in her possession and had not used it during her trip.
 Her card had been scanned.

-Don’t log into anything using public computer
+Don’t log into anything important using a public computer

 Public computers are available in places like hotel business centers, resorts, and public libraries.
 This is one of the easiest ways to gain access to someone’s account or personal information.
 Don’t use a public (shared) computer to log into any account, including social media accounts, dating websites, and of course any kind of financial account.